Fashion Merchandise Management BA Honours

-Eligible students can apply to one of our exchange partners for a semester abroad in America (New York or Virginia), Canada or Hong Kong, where complimentary modules will be studied.
+Eligible students can apply to one of our exchange partners for a semester abroad in America (New York or Virginia), Canada, Hong Kong or Australia, where complementary modules will be studied.
 New York options often include internship modules which always prove to be very popular.

 Year 4 (Credit Level 6)

 You will have the opportunity to take modules that both build on your placement experience and allow you a degree of specialism appropriate to your chosen career path.

 Alongside your Major Project – a year-long, in-depth piece of original study under the supervision of a tutor – subjects of study include: